-If completed logs are received the investigating officer will assess the level of impact being caused and may arrange to visit you at a time the noise is likely to be occurring.
-Alternatively, the officer might install monitoring equipment for you to make high-quality recordings of the noise, or provide and out of hours telephone number, subject to staff availability.
+If completed logs are received the investigating officer will assess the level of impact being caused and may arrange to visit the complainant at a time the noise is likely to be occurring.
+Alternatively, the officer might install monitoring equipment for the complainant to make high-quality recordings of the noise, or provide and out of hours telephone number, subject to staff availability.

 Monitoring visits may also provide evidence that the noise being complained about is not sufficiently bad as to be a statutory nuisance, in which case our investigation will close, and both parties will be advised.
-It may still be possible for you to take private action through the courts, but we recommend that you seek legal advice before taking this approach.
+It may still be possible for the complainant to take private action through the courts, but we recommend that they seek legal advice before taking this approach.